 This page provides a repository of all the What’s New entries for 2020, in reverse chronological order.
 If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved.
-They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty-one and a half years it has been here.
+They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty-two years it has been here.
 Please bear in mind that links to external sites may have atrophied over time and thus you may see ‘not found’ or similar errors when trying to follow them, especially the further back in time the link was first created.

 20 Sep 2020

 We have another ‘home’ game again this weekend, against Stoke D'Abernon at Woodmansterne.
 Details can be found on the fixtures page.

 A glorious sunny afternoon in the confines of Horsley & Send’s Twinns Field ground and an atypical (in recent times anyway) Badgers win chasing down a decent total.
 The usual summarised details of the game can be found on the results page along with a statistical notes only match report, the traditional pertinent elements from the scorecard and the not-so new-fangled detailed scorecard.

 Our first ’home’ game in almost exactly four years and only the second in 22 seasons saw the Badgers host Ottershaw on the back pitch at Woodmansterne and notch our second win of the season, although we made heavy weather of chasing a small target.
 The usual summarised details of the game can be found on the results page along with Ricky’s first ever match report, the traditional pertinent elements from the scorecard and the not-so new-fangled detailed scorecard.

 5 Sep 2020